Sony PCM A10 – Review

 Audio Quality And Connectivity

-But the interest, in addition to its small size, is the stereo mini-jack mic/line inputs, allowing for the connection of mini external microphones.
+But the interest, in addition to its small size, is the stereo mini-jack mic/line inputs, allowing for the connection of discreet external microphones.
 The recorder can be easily dissimulated anywhere for drop rig recordings, with a pair of microphones hidden in their environment.

 The audio quality achieved in this way is comparable to that of the Sony PCM-D100, enabling to record clean, high-quality soundscapes in a very compact format.